haskus/haskus-system/doc/manual/abstract_architecture.md

 In ViperVM, this graph of memories is represented using shared transactional memory so that nodes can be connected or disconnected.
 The basic data type is `Host` which contains a set of host memories.

-## Memories

-TODO: peers, buffers, regions
+Each memory knows the networks it is connected to and the memory nodes accessible through it, hence it possible to obtain the full graph by traversing memory nodes and networks.